opensearch-project/project-website/_authors/peternied.markdown

 github: peternied
 ---

-**Peter Nied** is a Software Engineer at Amazon Web Services, focusing on OpenSearch security.
+**Peter Nied** is a software engineer at Amazon Web Services focusing on OpenSearch security.